 Dynasty: 2007-2010; two championships, three Finals appearances

 Los Angeles pulled off a stunning deal to acquire Pau Gasol, and the Lakers would return to the Finals in 2008 where they would lose to the Celtics in six games.
 After titles in 2009 and 2010, the Lakers couldn't sustain that excellence due to some moves that didn't work out.
 Phil Jackson would retire after the 2010-2011 season, and a trade that would have brought Chris Paul to L.A. was vetoed by commissioner David Stern and left the players the Lakers were trading away upset.
 The roster was in upheaval and the acquisitions of a banged-up Steve Nash and an embattled Dwight Howard bombed mightily.
-Kobe Bryant would tear his Achilles late in the 2013 season and was never the same player.
+Kobe Bryant would tear his Achilles late in the 2013 season and was never really the same player again.